russelltsherman/golang/doc/types/string.md

-# Golang Strings
+# strings

 The string data type represents a sequence of Unicode code points.

 Or in other words, we can say a string is a sequence of immutable bytes, means once a string is created you cannot change that string.

 A string may contain arbitrary data, including bytes with zero value in the human-readable form.

 ```go
 package main